Estimates and Hidden Damage

 What happens if the estimate is wrong?

 An estimate is our best effort at finding damage to your vehicle.
-When we discover something we couldn’t see during the estimate appointment, we have a couple of different options depending on whether we’re working with your insurance company or if you’re paying out of pocket.
+When we discover something we couldn’t see during the estimate appointment, we have a couple of different options and they depend on if your insurance company is on our preferred list (where we can work with them directly) or if you’re paying out of pocket.

-Insurance companies also understand how to handle estimates and hidden damage.
+The insurance companies on our preferred list also understand how to handle estimates and hidden damage.
 They know hidden damage often changes the original estimate.

 If we’re working with your insurance company, we file a supplement – a form that tells the insurance adjuster what we’ve found and what it will cost to make the repairs.
 After their review, they’ll approve the change.
 The supplement process can sometimes delay the process by a few days and, when this happens, we’ll usually call or email you and let you know what’s happening.

-If the insurance company doesn’t approve the supplement, we’ll have a phone call with the adjuster and help them understand why we need to make the additional repairs.
+If the insurance company doesn’t approve the supplement (and we’re working with them on your behalf), we’ll have a phone call with the adjuster and help them understand why we need to make the additional repairs.
 In a very small number of cases, your vehicle may have un-repaired damage from a prior accident and the insurance adjuster may need to contact you for more information.
 This rarely happens but we want you to be aware that it could happen, especially if you’ve purchased a pre-owned vehicle that you haven’t repaired before.